BardicDefense/purple-hack/README.md

 ### Cooking

 Given a fire, cooking pots, and ingredients (e.g., foraged food, fresh rations, hunted game), someone may cook a meal.
-The cook should must make a Daunting (11+) cooking skill check.
+The cook must make a Daunting (11+) cooking skill check.
 (Eating trail food does not give any bonuses to Con checks required to rest.)

 **If the check succeeds:** An especially tasty dish is produced.
-Those who eat a meal created with poor ingredients gain a +1 bonus to any Con checks required to rest, due to their plain but hearty supper.
-A successful meal with common ingredients will gain a +2 bonus to any Con checks required to rest and 2 HP gained overnight if successful.
-A successful meal with fancy ingredients will gain a +3 to any Con checks required to rest, and 3 HP healed overnight.
+All who eat the meal gain a bonus to any Con checks required to rest: +1 for meals made with poor ingredients, +2 for meals made with common ingredients, and +3 for meals made with fancy ingredients.

 **If the check fails:** A palatable but not exemplary dish is produced.
 On a natural 1, the cook must make a Daunting (11+) saving throw or produce a ruined and utterly inedible meal, wasting the ingredients used.